snoyes/AnkiPoll/README.md

 # AnkiPoll
-Cycle through a list of Anki profiles and gather info about each.
+Cycle through the Anki profiles and gather info about each.
 Anki must be running with the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) addon installed.

 Example output: